delete-44/website/collections/_blog-posts/06-dockerising-webpacker.md

 custom_excerpt: Create a dockerised Rails app with webpack-dev-server
 ---

-### This article will create a starter Rails application (running Ruby 2.6.5), dockerise it, and teach you how to run the `webpack-dev-server` (key for developing with JS frameworks such as React or Vue) in Docker
+#### This article will create a starter Rails application (running Ruby 2.6.5), dockerise it, and teach you how to run the `webpack-dev-server` (key for developing with JS frameworks such as React or Vue) in Docker.
+You are welcome to skip the start application if needed and jump straight to [Dockerising Webpacker](#dockerising-webpacker)

 #### For the sake of brevity I'm not going to cover installing Docker or Rails.
 If you are looking for guides to cover these, I can recommend the [Docker](https://docs.docker.com/get-docker/) and [Rails](https://guides.rubyonrails.org/v5.0/getting_started.html) official documentation

-#### I could not have written this post without the [Rails on Docker]() book, to the extent that several lines I use are taken from here and adapted for purpose (with consent, and marked when used).
+#### I could not have written this post without the [Rails on Docker](https://www.plymouthsoftware.com/courses) book, to the extent that several lines I use are taken from here and adapted for purpose (with consent, and marked when used).
 If you're new to Docker I can't recommend it enough

 ### 1. Getting started

 We're going to need an application to dockerise.
 I'm sure you're familiar with this process, but we're going to take it up a level.
-Following the [Rails on Docker]() guidelines, we're going to complete this entirely in Docker.
+Following the [Rails on Docker](https://www.plymouthsoftware.com/courses) guidelines, we're going to complete this entirely in Docker.

 ```bash
   $ docker run --rm -it -v ${PWD}:/usr/src -w /usr/src ruby:2.7 sh -c 'gem install rails:"~> 6.0.3" && rails new --skip-test webpacker-on-docker-demo'